crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 is testing if a counter has exceeded "MAX_VALUE" (as seen in the example code.)

 When we take more thread dumps, fastWorkerA is almost always on this specific line.

-The reason this line is always active because it takes the most CPU time in the sample program; testing the counter is the slowest line executed in every loop.
-This short but signifigant comparison time makes it highly probably if you repeat the exercise, your thread dump will be on the same exact line.
+This line is always active because it takes the most CPU time in the sample program; testing the counter is the slowest line executed in every loop.

+This short but significant comparison time makes it highly probably if you repeat the exercise, your thread dump will be on the same exact line.